How to Become a Data Scientist Without a Degree: Step-by-Step Guide

 2. Get Practical Experience

 In addition to taking courses, it’s also important to get practical experience working with data.
-There are several approaches to getting the experience you need.
+There are several approaches to getting the experience you need before landing a real data science job.

 First, you can participate in online data science competitions.
 These competitions are a great way to hone your skills and show potential employers what you’re capable of.